 - SIMPLE IRA: can be rolled over to solo 401(k) as long as you have participated in your SIMPLE IRA for at least two years

-Note that indirect rollovers — in which you withdraw money from an old retirement account and then contribute it to your solo 401(k) within 60 days — may be done once every twelve months.
+Note that indirect rollovers — in which you withdraw money from an old retirement account and then contribute it to your solo 401(k) within 60 days — may be done once every 12 months.

-Pro Tip: None of the rollovers described above should be attempted on your own, else you may trigger a taxable event.
+Pro Tip: None of the rollovers described above should be attempted on your own, or else you may trigger a taxable event.
 It’s recommend that you work with a qualified provider to not only set up your solo 401(k) but also help you roll over your previous retirement funds into your new solo 401(k) if you so choose.

 These Accounts Cannot Be Rolled Over to a Solo 401(k):

 - Roth IRA: Transfers from Roth IRAs to 401(k) plans are not permitted under the tax code.
 Note that this doesn’t mean that you cannot use after-tax dollars to fund your solo 401(k); there is, in fact, a Roth solo 401(k) option that I’ll describe later in this guide.
 Also, a Roth conversion may be done on funds that have been rolled over to your 401(k).

 - Current Employer’s Retirement Plan: While rolling over your retirement plan you have with your current employer may be permitted under the tax code, it’s very unlikely that your current employer’s plan would allow you to do so.